Githelp-support/githelp/README.md

 ## Our vision

-Make open source prosjects more competitve options to commercial cloud-based SaaS, by giving them a custom platform for providing professional support and receiving financial kickback from the support provided.
+Make open source projects more competitve options to commercial cloud-based SaaS, by giving them a custom platform for providing professional support and receiving financial kickback from the support provided.
 We believe this will contribute in making it easier for companies and organisations to put their faith in open source code, as the support system and help functions will feel more solid and reliable, when planning for long-term operations.